Barabar Caves: Gopika cave

 Also called Gopi or Gopi-ka-Kubha or simply Nagarjuni, Gopika cave is the largest of all the caves of the Barabar complex (25.009116°N 85.078427°E).
-It consists of a single large oblong room of 13.95x5.84m.
+It consists of a single large oblong room of 13.95 x 5.84m.
 The two ends of the room have the particularity of being circular, contrary to the other caves.
-The cave lies on the south bank of the hill, dug by King Dasharatha grandson of Emperor Ashoka, according to the inscription that was engraved above the front door:
+The cave lies on the south bank of the hill, and commissioned by Dasharatha, grandson of Emperor Ashoka, according to the inscription above the front door:

 The cave also has the "Gopika Cave Inscription" in the entrance corridor, dated to the 5-6th century CE.

 Vadathika and Vapiyaka caves

 These two caves are a little higher on the north side of the hill, 300m as the crow flies (25.011261°N 85.076963°E).
-Although small, they are very beautiful, perfectly carved, caves.
+Although small, they are very beautiful and perfectly carved.